Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Discussion

 \section{Discussion}

-In this study, we derived the asymptotic performance of a low-rank GP prediction $\tilde{f}_{\hat c}$ and investigated the influence of rep-points $D_k^*$ and estimated covariance $\hat c$ on the convergence rate of $\tilde{f}_{\hat c}$.
+In this study, we derived the asymptotic performance of a low-rank GP prediction $\tilde{f}_{\hat c}$, investigated the influence of rep-points $D_k^*$ and estimated covariance $\hat c$ on the convergence rate of $\tilde{f}_{\hat c}$.
 Using the concept of energy distance, we demonstrated that the distribution of rep-points should be as close as possible to that of the full data locations.
-It motivates the utilization of SPs, which have space-fillingness but also can best mimic the full data.
+This insight motivates the utilization of SPs, which have space-fillingness but also can best mimic the full data.
 We set the order of $k$ such that the convergence rate of $\tilde{f}_{\hat c}$ is equal to that of $\hat f_{\hat c}$ under certain regularity conditions.
-With $\hat \gamma$ indicating the complexity of $\hat c$, we provided the convergence rates of $\tilde{f}_{\hat c}$ and $\hat f_{\hat c}$ when sufficient rep-points are given, i.e., $V(\tilde{f}_{\hat c}-f)=V(\hat{f}_{\hat c}-f)=O_p[n^{-\{\min(\hat\gamma,\gamma)-1\}/\hat\gamma}]$.
+These conditions are exemplified in Section S3 to facilitate comprehension.
+With $\hat \gamma$ indicating the smoothness of $\hat c$, we provided the convergence rates of $\tilde{f}_{\hat c}$ and $\hat f_{\hat c}$ when sufficient rep-points are given, i.e., $V(\tilde{f}_{\hat c}-f)=V(\hat{f}_{\hat c}-f)=O_p[n^{-\{\min(\hat\gamma,\gamma)-1\}/\hat\gamma}]$.
 This indicates that the closer the $\hat \gamma$ is to $\gamma$, the faster is the convergence.
 Moreover, we demonstrated the performance improvement of $\tilde{f}_{\hat c}$ by adjusting the order of the nugget effect.
 We demonstrated the value of $\gamma$ and confirmed our theoretical results via extensive numerical studies.
 Using two examples of real data, we validated the prediction of $\tilde{f}_{\hat c}$ based on SPs by comparing our results with the results obtained using other existing low-rank approximation methods.